Hours Today: 03/30/17

 Ask a Librarian

-A reserve request form must be completed for each set of course materials (available at the reserve desk, from departmental staff and on the World Wide Web at the links at right.
+A reserve request form must be completed for each set of course materials (available at the Circulation/Reserve desk, from departmental staff and on the World Wide Web at the links at right.

 Items may be placed on reserve for a loan period of either 2 hours, 24 hours, or 72 hours.
 Items placed on 2 hour reserve may not leave the library.
 Loan periods must be consistent throughout any course's reserve list.
 Materials on the web are of course available at any time for any amount of time.